Pittsburgh-Area Businesses Impacted By Massive Outage At Facebook And Instagram

 PITTSBURGH (KDKA) — On Monday, billions of social media users were left in the dark as Facebook, Instagram and WhatsApp experienced a widespread outage.

-And the time offline had a noticeable impact on local businesses.READ MORE: Mount Pleasant Police Searching For Missing 17-Year-Old Devan Smith
+And the time offline had a noticeable impact on local businesses.READ MORE: Johnson & Johnson Asks FDA For Clearance For COVID-19 Vaccine Booster Doses

 Katie Love is the CEO of Love Social Media, a boutique social media agency that serves clients from Pittsburgh to Hong Kong, all of whom were hit by the blackout on Monday.